ixanza/tranquility/README.md

 - Lucien (If you set a nickname that's supported he can call you by that name)
 - Requiem (If you want to enable fast travel.
 The mod Fast Travel Costs is installed to make it balanced)
 - XP32 Skeleton Styles

+### Optional Survival Config

+Included in Serenity is SunHelm Survival.
+It is already tweaked for Requiem Compatibility as well as a few game tweaks I use.
+It is disabled by default and will turn on when you sleep or if you manually activate it.
+If you're not a fan of this, just disable it in the MCM option. **DO NOT UNINSTALL THE MOD**

 ## Other Post Installation FAQ